devtut/generate/docs/python/logging.md

 While it might look as if this is the right thing to do at first, it is actually problematic due to the reason how exceptions and various encoding work together in the logging module:

 ```
-&gt;&gt;&gt; try:
+>>> try:
 ...     raise Exception(u'föö')
 ... except Exception as e:
 ...     logging.exception(e)
 ...
 Traceback (most recent call last):
-  File "/.../python2.7/logging/__init__.py", line 861, in emit
+  File &quot;/.../python2.7/logging/__init__.py&quot;, line 861, in emit
     msg = self.format(record)
-  File "/.../python2.7/logging/__init__.py", line 734, in format
+  File &quot;/.../python2.7/logging/__init__.py&quot;, line 734, in format
     return fmt.format(record)
-  File "/.../python2.7/logging/__init__.py", line 469, in format
+  File &quot;/.../python2.7/logging/__init__.py&quot;, line 469, in format
     s = self._fmt % record.__dict__
 UnicodeEncodeError: 'ascii' codec can't encode characters in position 1-2: ordinal not in range(128)
-Logged from file &lt;stdin&gt;, line 4
+Logged from file <stdin>, line 4

 ```

-Trying to log an exception that contains unicode chars, this way will [fail miserably](http://web.archive.org/web/20170816202113/http://stackoverflow.com/questions/31137568/properly-logging-unicode-utf-8-exceptions-in-python-2).
+Trying to log an exception that contains unicode chars, this way will [fail miserably](http://stackoverflow.com/questions/31137568/properly-logging-unicode-utf-8-exceptions-in-python-2).
 It will hide the stacktrace of the original exception by overriding it with a new one that is raised during formatting of your `logging.exception(e)` call.

 Obviously, in your own code, you might be aware of the encoding in exceptions.
 However, 3rd party libs might handle this in a different way.